A quick look at the IELTS Academic Writing test

 Summarising facts or figures from graphic information

-In IELTS Academic Writing Task 1, you will be shown a diagram, a visual way to represent information.
-You may be shown one or more than one diagram.
+In IELTS Academic Writing Task 1, you will be shown some visual information, a visual way to represent information.
+You may be shown one or more than one visual.
 This visual information can be shown as a:

 You will also be given instructions so summarise the information you see by selecting and reporting the main features you see, making comparisons where relevant.
 You will need to do an information transfer task – the visual information you are given needs to be presented in the form of text.